MedicineToken/Medical-SAM-Adapter/README.md

 Download BTCV dataset from: https://www.synapse.org/#!Synapse:syn3193805/wiki/217752.
 After you open the link, navigate to the "Files" tab, then download Abdomen/RawData.zip.
 After downloading the zip file, unzip.
 Then put images from RawData/Training/img in ../data/imagesTr, and put labels from RawData/Training/label in ../data/labelsTr.
 Download the json file for data splits from this [link](https://drive.google.com/file/d/1qcGh41p-rI3H_sQ0JwOAhNiQSXriQqGi/view).
 Place the JSON file at ../data/dataset_0.json.
-2. For the Adaptation, run: ``python train.py -net sam -mod sam_adpt -exp_name msa-3d-sam-btcv -sam_ckpt ./checkpoint/sam/sam_vit_b_01ec64.pth -image_size 1024 -b 8 -dataset decathlon -thd True -chunk 96 -dataset ../data -num_sample 4``
+2. For the Adaptation, run: ``python train.py -net sam -mod sam_adpt -exp_name msa-3d-sam-btcv -sam_ckpt ./checkpoint/sam/sam_vit_b_01ec64.pth -image_size 1024 -b 8 -dataset decathlon -thd True -chunk 96 -data_path ../data -num_sample 4``
 You can modify following parameters to save the memory usage: '-b' the batch size, '-chunk' the 3D depth (channel) for each sample, '-num_sample' number of samples for [Monai.RandCropByPosNegLabeld](https://docs.monai.io/en/stable/transforms.html#randcropbyposneglabeld), 'evl_chunk' the 3D channel split step in the evaluation, decrease it if out of memory in the evaluation.
 ## Run on  your own dataset
 It is simple to run MSA on the other datasets.
 Just write another dataset class following which in `` ./dataset.py``.
 You only need to make sure you return a dict with